playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 - The user triggers the `onDone` action, which triggers a function in `App`
 - The `App` `onDone` method already contains all of the data it needs in it's own component, so it simply re-renders `App` and `SimpleForm` without any additional logic overhead

-As you can see, while the number of steps is similar between these methods (and it may not be in a less trivial example), the unidirectional flow is much more streamlined and easier to follow.
+As you can see, while the number of steps is similar between these methods (and may not be in a less trivial example), the unidirectional flow is much more streamlined and easier to follow.

 This is why the React core team (and the community at large) highly suggests you use unidirectionality and rightfully shuns breaking away from that pattern when it's not required.

 # Add Data to Ref {#use-imperative-handle}

 If you've never heard of the `useImperativeHandle` hook before, this is why.
-It enables you to add methods and properties to a `ref` forwarded/passed in to a component.
+It enables you to add methods and properties to a `ref` forwarded/passed into a component.
 By doing this, you're able to access data from the child directly within the parent, rather than forcing you to raise state up, which can break unidirectionality.

 Let's look at a component that we could extend using `useImperativeHandle`: